MoiseenkoAA/root/README.md

 # root
-Just Makefile and *.sln, they should be placed to the up folder.
+Just makefile include Makefile.inc for g++ and Test3.sln for Visual Studio Community 2026, they should be placed to the up folder.